apexpl/apex_v1/docs/routing.md

 certain way.
 For example, you may want all requests to the /invoice/ URI to be routed through a different controller.
 To do this you would createa  new controller, for example if the package you're developing is "mycart" in terminal you would type:

-`php apex.php create controller core:http_requests:invoice mycard`
+`./apex create controller core:http_requests:invoice mycard`

 This will create a new PHP file at */src/core/controller/http_requests/invoice.php*, and will be packaged with the "mycart" package.
 Simply modify this file as desired, and add a `process()` method, which will be executed for every incoming HTTP request.
 More than likely, the